TheWolverine - Update On Former Michigan Wolverines In The NBA And NHL

 Caris LeVert, Brooklyn Nets

-Had 8 points, 2 rebounds and 5 assists on Nov.
-10 in a loss to the Suns ...
-He injured his thumb in the game and had surgery on it last week to repair ligament damage.
-LeVert is reportedly out 4-6 weeks.
-He is averaging 16.8 points, 5 rebounds and 4 assists per game on the season for the 5-7 Nets.
+He injured his thumb in the game and had surgery to repair ligament damage.
+LeVert is reportedly out 4-6 weeks from Nov.
+10. He is averaging 16.8 points, 5 rebounds and 4 assists per game on the season for the 7-8 Nets.

 Jordan Poole, Golden State Warriors